danyeka/CH2-PS139/CC/README.md

     ```
 4. After run command above, will be prompted several number of region and you have to choose.
 In this project im using 'asia-southeast2' number 9
 5. Then, will prompted some question and just type 'Y'
+6. If there's no error, new service will appear in your cloud run page

 <br>